0 Comment

 Social-Media

-The rise of smartphones has further popularized the use of various social media networks by providing instant access to these platforms.
+The rise of smartphones has further popularized social media by providing instant access.

-From being a novelty to becoming an addiction for countless people, the growth of social media has been over the past several years has been truly phenomenal.
+From being a novelty to becoming an addiction for countless people, the growth of social media over the past several years has been truly phenomenal.

 More than 70% of people with internet access today use at least one of the eight popular social media platforms regularly.